swaroopg92/penpa-edit/README.md

 			* For Number and Arrow: use Number mode -> Arrow submode (drag the mouse in the cell for the arrow, type in the number from keyboard or select from panel)
 			* Use white color style for arrow and clue on black square
 3. How to use it?
-	1. Create a Puzzle in "Edit: Problem" mode.
+	1. Create a Puzzle in "Edit: Problem" mode using the guide provided in Step 2.
 	2. Select "Solution Mode" and fill in the solution (Grey shading, Green numbering, Green loop, Green edge).
 	3. click on Share -> Extra Options -> puzzle_output_file.
 	4. In the "Header" area, type the puzzle type you are creating.